tmux-python/tmuxp/README.rst

 - create and test a compact / inline config format.
 - a C-type of binding to pull server/session/window/pane information directly from tmux.
+- support for show-options and setting options via ``.options`` on session and window.
+- automatically handle rename-window when the value of the window-name is set. this gives an abstraction of tmux that is then 'model-driven' like backbone js, but also a pythonic abstraction.

 Roadmap
 -------